roksikonja/dslab_virgo_tsi/docs/README.md

                                             +                                            Corrected PMO6V-B -> Corrected PMO6V-A (Level 2)- Not sure what switch-offs are exactly
 - Not sure what SOHO vacations are
 - Do not understand rapid increase behaviourLENART:- what are SOHO vacations?

+- We would like to know a little bit more about the VIRGO satellite.
+What is its orbit and the orbit's center?
+What is its revolution period?
+Are the VIRGO instruments at all times

+- Level-0 to level-1 convertion requires instrument's calibration and temperature variation information and temperature measurements during the VIRGO experiment.
+Moreover, it requires information on the VIRGO distance to Sun and its radial velocity.
+ Where can we obtain this data?
+Will the convertion algorithm for both instruments be available to us?
+Would it be sensible to have it as a reliable baseline?